Walk2Zero/walk2zero/db/db-design-notes.md

 which journey 15 the distance refers to

-  * in the emissions table, you need to know both the user_id and the journey_id to locate the specific carbon emitted and carbon saved for a journey
+  * in the emissions table, you need to know both the user_id and the journey_id to locate the specific carbon emitted for a journey

 #### 3NF
 * no transitive functional dependencies (i.e. no column depends on a non-key column), e.g.

-  * I moved the carbon_emitted and carbon_saved columns out of the journeys table as these depend on the distance and vehicle_id columns
+  * I moved the carbon_emitted column out of the journeys table as these depend on the distance and vehicle_id columns